dineth88/Django-CRM-application/README.md

 Installation
 Follow these steps to set up and run the Django CRM application on your local machine.

-Prerequisites
-Python: Make sure you have Python 3.x installed.
-You can download it from https://www.python.org/downloads/.
-pip: Python package installer, usually included with Python.
 Steps
 Clone the Repository:
 If you haven't already, clone the project repository to your local machine using Git: